sbidy/PS-ExecutionMonitor/README.md

+# I need your Feedback!
+Please give me feedback on this "idea"!

 # Description
 A small tool to monitor the Windows Event Log for malicious events.
 If an event occurs a short message shows up.
 If a (hard) configured threshold is reached, the tool shows an apparent error.
 Showing a message is not the best action but suitable for a use case.